 latex, tape, or anesthesia.

-are taking any blood-thinning medicines (anticoagulants), aspirin, ibuprofen, naproxen,
+your provider if you are taking any blood-thinning medicines (anticoagulants), aspirin,

 before the procedure.

-- You will be awake during the procedure, but a sedative will be given before the procedure.
+You may be awake during the procedure, but you will get a sedative before it starts.

 Depending on the anesthesia used, you may be completely asleep and not feel anything.